kristinwichstrom/WalkWithMe/README.md

 + The development branch combines front-end and back-end of the app

-+ The frontend app merges all front-end and UI related functions
++ The frontend merges all front-end and UI related functions

-+ The frontend app merges all back-end related functionalities
++ The frontend merges all back-end related functionalities

++ The hotfix branch are used for all occurring errors on the main branch.
+This needs to be fixed immediately